 These Are All of the "Words of the Year" From 1990 to Today

-Let's take a walk down lexicography lane with the American Dialect Society's "word of the year" every year since 1990.
+Let's take a walk down lexicography lane with the American Dialect Society's annual honor.

 In 1988, George H.W.
 Bush delivered a speech at the Republican National Convention in which he told the crowd, "Read my lips: no new taxes."
-That promise turned out to be a lie and "bushlips" (as in bush lips) made its way into popular language as a way to describe "insincere political rhetoric," according to the ADS.
+That promise was broken, and "bushlips" (as in bush lips) made its way into popular language as a way to describe "insincere political rhetoric," according to the ADS.
 They chose it as their word of the year in 1990.

 1991: mother of all –

 The word of the year in 1991 was actually a collection of words that made up what you might consider a momentum-building prefix.
 Add "mother of all" to whatever you're referring to and it immediately makes it the greatest, biggest, or most impressive example of something.
 To bring the phrase into today's world, the mother of all Instagrammable cafés is the most social media-worthy eatery around.